• Skip to primary navigation

 Can I make zucchini pesto without nuts?

-How long does zucchini pesto last?
+How long does zucchini pesto last in the fridge?

 More Zucchini Recipes to Try

-• A rustic bowl of zucchini and potato soup with chunks of vegetables and white beans, topped with fresh parsley and a spoon resting in the bowl, ready for a bite.
-A slice of crusty bread and a salad peek into the frame.
+• A rustic bowl of zucchini and potato soup with chunks of vegetables and white beans, topped with fresh parsley.

 Zucchini and Potato Soup